A-RYAN-1/Diet-Meal-Planner-Using-React-Native-Expo/README.md

 3.  git checkout -b feature/

-4.  **Make Changes**:Implement your changes and test them locally.
+4.  **Make Changes**: Implement your changes and test them locally.

 5.  git commit -m "Add "git push origin feature/

-6.  **Create a Pull Request**:Open a pull request on GitHub, describing your changes and their purpose.
+6.  **Create a Pull Request**: Open a pull request on GitHub, describing your changes and their purpose.
 Ensure your code follows the project's style guidelines.

 ### Project Demo